nicolodiamante/chatty/README.md

 ### Create your OpenAI API Key

-To use ChatGPT's services with Siri, you'll first need to obtain the API key.
-This can be done by generating a new secret key from your OpenAI account, which will be required for authentication.
-To get started, you can obtain the key by following these steps.
-First, log in to your [OpenAI account][open-ai-account].
-Next, look for the "Create new secret key" option and click on it.
+To use ChatGPT's services with Siri, you must first acquire an API key.
+You can do this by generating a new secret key from your OpenAI account.
+This secret key is necessary for authentication.
+Here are the steps on how to do it:

+1. Log in to your [OpenAI account][open-ai-account].
+2. Search for the "Create new secret key" option and click on it.

 <p align="center">
   <picture>